DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - Evolving privacy regulations neccessitates assessment of existing systems
   - PIA involves defining assessment scope, data collection methods and plan for data retention
   - Internation Association of Privacy Professionals (IAPP) publishes guids and resources related to privacy efforts including PIA
-- **RFC 1087, Ethics and the Internet**: actions that compromise the 📝"privacy of users" are explicitly considered unacceptable and unethical
+- **RFC 1087, Ethics and the Internet**: actions that compromise the 📝"privacy of users" are explicitly considered unacceptable and unethical.
+RFC 1087 does provide a code of ethics for the ✏️internet, but it is not binding on any individual.

 - **Geographic Considerations**: Different laws and regulations may apply depending on the location (data residency) of the
  - data subject